cocos/cocos-docs/en/getting-started/coding-setup.md

 ## Visual Studio Code

-[Visual Studio Code](https://code.visualstudio.com/) （refer to as VS Code）is a cross-platform light weight development environment.
+[Visual Studio Code](https://code.visualstudio.com/) (refer to as VS Code) is a cross-platform light weight development environment.
 It has great support for JavaScript editing and debugging.
 We have created extensions for VS Code so we have API auto-complete and native debugging support.

 ### Install VS Code